Dmukherjeetextiles/translate-narrate/README.md

 # translate-narrate
-This is pdf or text reader with translation features.
+This is a pdf or text narrater with translation features.